-My ground turkey soup packs in veggies, spices, and aromatics and yields a healthy and healthy soup that warms you right up.
+My ground turkey soup packs in veggies, spices, and aromatics and yields a healthy and hearty soup that warms you right up.
 It's so easy to make and keeps you full and satisfied.
 Watch the video below to see how I make it in my kitchen!

 In a large soup pot, cook the chopped bacon over medium heat until it's crispy.
 Remove the bacon and set it aside on a plate lined with paper towels.